boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 Attachment Circuit:
 : Represents the connectivity between CEs and PEs (e.g., CE-PE1 and PE2-NF3).
 The orchestration of this segment relies partially upon an RFC 9543 NSC for the configuration of the AC on the PE customer-facing interfaces and the Customer Site Orchestration for the configuration of the AC on the CE.

+This document focuses on deployments where the Service Demarcation Points (SDPs) are located per Types 3 and 4 of Figure 1 of {{!RFC9543}}.

 ~~~~
 {::include ./drawings/tn-sections.txt}